 A recent survey of 3176 households across four Indian states conducted by the Centre for Budget and Policy Studies found:

-In more than 70 per cent of the households, the phone belonged to a male member
+In more than 70% of the households, the phone belonged to a male member.

 Only 26 % of the girls who responded to the survey said that they had unhindered access to phones at home.